MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ### Wake on LAN UEFI policy setting

-To wake devices from Hibernation using a USB Ethernet adapter, requires enabling the Wake on LAN UEFI setting using [Surface Enterprise Management Mode](surface-enterprise-management-mode.md) (SEMM).
+To wake devices from Hibernation using a USB Ethernet adapter, requires creating a configuration package using [Surface Enterprise Management Mode](surface-enterprise-management-mode.md) (SEMM), enabling the Wake on LAN UEFI setting, and then applying the package to target devices.
+(Not required for devices connected to Surface Dock 2.)

 **To enable:**